-F. Plan of Allocation and Claims Process
+G. Plan of Allocation and Claims Process

-The Agreements provide that settlement funds will be used to pay attorneys' fees and expenses approved by the Court, all settlement administration expenses, costs for notice, and any other costs associated with the settlement.
-The proposed Notice explains that class counsel will ask the Court to approve an award of attorneys' fees, costs, and expenses, not to exceed one-third of the \$2 million combined settlement fund.22
+The Settlement Agreement provides that the settlement fund will be used to pay attorneys' fees and expenses approved by the Court, all notice and settlement administration expenses and any other costs associated with the settlement.
+The proposed Notice explains that Class Counsel will ask the Court to approve an award of attorneys' fees, costs, and expenses, not to exceed one-third of the \$600,000 settlement fund.39 In addition, Class Counsel estimate that administering the settlement will not exceed \$145,000.40

-The Court also appointed a Special Master for the IPP settlement,23 and tasked the Special Master with formulating and recommending an allocation protocol that would apportion the proceeds of the settlement fund--net of claims administration expenses, attorneys' fees and costs--to Class Members who submit
+The Court also appointed a Special Master for the IPP settlement,41 and tasked the Special Master with formulating and